Unimodal Measurable Pseudo-Anosov Maps: Introduction

 \section{Introduction}

-Since their introduction by Thurston in the 1970s, pseudo-Anosov maps have played a central r\^ole in low-dimensional geometry and topology, but also in low-dimensional dynamics.
-In the former area, pseudo-Anosov maps first appeared in Thurston's Classification Theorem for isotopy classes of surface homeomorphisms.
-They are also fundamental for the statement and the proof of Thurston's Hyperbolization Theorem for fibered 3-manifolds.
-In both of these discussions, there is a finiteness hypothesis: the surfaces involved are of finite topological type, that is, they are compact surfaces from which finitely many points have been removed, or marked.
+Since their introduction by Thurston in the 1970s, pseudo-Anosov maps have played a central r\^ole in low-dimensional geometry and topology, as well as in low-dimensional dynamics.
+They first appeared in Thurston's Classification Theorem for isotopy classes of surface homeomorphisms, and are also fundamental for the statement and the proof of Thurston's Hyperbolization Theorem for fibered 3-manifolds.
+In both of these discussions, there is a finiteness hypothesis: the surfaces involved are of finite topological type (compact surfaces from which finitely many points have been removed, or marked).

-In surface dynamics, the way that pseudo-Anosov maps appear is, most often, as follows: given a homeomorphism $f$ of a surface $S$, find a periodic orbit $O$ and apply the Classification Theorem to $f$ on $S\setminus O$; if this isotopy class is pseudo-Anosov then one can conclude, amongst other things, that $f$ has infinitely many other periodic orbits, of infinitely many distinct periods, and has positive topological entropy.
+In surface dynamics, the way that pseudo-Anosov maps most frequently appear is as follows: given a homeomorphism $f$ of a surface $S$, find a periodic orbit $O$ and apply the Classification Theorem to $f$ on $S\setminus O$; if this isotopy class is pseudo-Anosov then one can conclude, amongst other things, that $f$ has infinitely many other periodic orbits, of infinitely many distinct periods, and has positive topological entropy.
 If we adopt the point of view that the periodic orbit $O$ consists of marked points instead of having been removed (in which case only isotopies relative to $O$ are allowed), we can consider the collection $\pA(S)$ of all pseudo-Anosov homeomorphisms on a given surface $S$, relative to all possible finite invariant sets and up to topological changes of coordinates.
-Since, up to changes of coordinates, pseudo-Anosov maps are unique in a given marked isotopy class, the set $\pA(S)$ is countable.
-At this point some questions arise naturally.
-What kind of set is $\pA(S)$?
-How does it sit inside the set~$\Homeo(S)$ of all homeomorphisms of $S$?
-Can we complete it somehow, and what sort of maps would be necessary to do this?
-To the best of our knowledge the nature of~$\pA(S)$ as a subset of~$\Homeo(S)$ remains a puzzle, and none of these questions has a satisfactory answer.
-In the remainder of the introduction we describe the pieces of this puzzle which are already in place, and the new ones which we will fit to it here.

-There is a well-known and useful interplay between three distinct versions or models of pseudo-Anosov maps:
+This set $\pA(S)$ is countable, since there is at most one pseudo-Anosov map in any marked isotopy class up to change of coordinates.